 Paper straws, although they aren't reusable can be biodegradable.
 Even though paper straws will ultimately end up in the landfill they are biodegradable.
 Some people love or hate paper straws as an alternative to single-use plastic straws but you can be your own judge.

 Glass straws are actually pretty durable but they can potentially break.
 They are easy to clean and see through so you can see whether it is clean or dirty.
 Glass straws can be more expensive than other reusable straws but aren't as durable.

 Silicone straws are a synthetic material and are highly durable and more ocean-friendly than plastic straws.
 Silicone straws are easy to clean and can last a very long time.
 They are bendable, soft, and can fit into various straw openings because of their bendability.
 Silicone straws are a good alternative for kids because of their softness.
 No banging your teeth on these like most other reusable straws.

 Stainless Steel Straws

-Stainless steel straws are very popular as a replacement to single use plastic straws.
-They are durable, reusable, easy to clean, come in a variety of sized and can last a very long time.
+Stainless steel straws are very popular as a replacement to single-use plastic straws.
+They are durable, reusable, easy to clean, come in a variety of sizes and can last a very long time.
 Stainless steel straws are dishwasher safe, although they should be cleaned with a cleaning brush in soapy water to get it nice and clean.
 Stainless steel straws can take a bit of getting used to and there is potentially a risk of smacking your teeth against them.
-In the long run though, stainless steel straws will last a life-time and are an affordable alternative to other straws.
+In the long run though, stainless steel straws will last a lifetime and are an affordable alternative to other straws.